hpc-uk/hpcuk-website/rse/2019-08-06_HPCRSEMeetingNotes.md

    - Full set of results and analysis at: [https://github.com/hpc-uk/archer-benchmarks/tree/master/synth/IMB](https://github.com/hpc-uk/archer-benchmarks/tree/master/synth/IMB)

    - Most detailed analysis so far on Alltoallv performance: [https://github.com/hpc-uk/archer-benchmarks/blob/master/synth/IMB/analysis/IMB_Alltoallv_compare.ipynb](https://github.com/hpc-uk/archer-benchmarks/blob/master/synth/IMB/analysis/IMB_Alltoallv_compare.ipynb)
-      + Arm-based systems show 10-20% peformance of Cray Aries dragonfly, irrespective of interconnect technology and MPI library for fully-populated nodes
+      + Arm-based systems show 10-20% performance of Cray Aries dragonfly, irrespective of interconnect technology and MPI library for fully-populated nodes
       + Arm: Halving the number of MPI ranks per node doubles the MPI performance on Cray Aries for medium to large messages
-      + Arm: Halving the number of MPI ranks per node increases the performnace by 5-6x on IB for medium to large messages
+      + Arm: Halving the number of MPI ranks per node increases the performance by 5-6x on IB for medium to large messages
       + Have not yet investigated the effect of tuning parameters
       + Topology seems to have a large effect on OPA performance even though all runs are within a single non-blocking switch: compare Cumulus to Tesseract in the results.